perfact/zodbsync/README.md

 ## Compatibility
 This package aims to replace similar functionality that was previously found in python-perfact and perfact-dbutils-zope2.
-For backwards compatibility, the plan is to change those packages so the corresponding calls try to import `perfact.zodbsync` and use the functionality there, falling back to the previous implementation if that fails.
-Corresponding deprecation warnings will be included.
+For backwards compatibility, those packages were changed so the corresponding calls try to import `perfact.zodbsync` and use the functionality there, falling back to the previous implementation if that fails.
+Corresponding deprecation warnings are included.

 ## Caveats